-The new Halle Planetarium on Saline Island will open its doors in the fourth quarter of 2021.
+The new Halle Planetarium on Saline Island will open its gates in the second quarter of 2022.
 As the largest and most state-of-the-art planetarium in Saxony-Anhalt, this bright, twinkling star is set to rise in the planetarium skies.

 The art installation “As Far As The Eye Can See” hangs impressively above the elevator doors opposite the entrance.